lindaikponmwen/PFAS-Visualization/README.md

 # PFAS-Visualization
 Python-based research project analyzing and visualizing PFAS concentrations in drinking water, groundwater, and surface water across NYC and Long Island to support environmental research, water safety monitoring, and public health initiatives.

+/data folder contains all data collected and used for the visualization